In this article, we will review the case when the 'Unable to find assembly Microsoft.IdentityModel' error occurs.

 This error appears when the client id and secret for the OAuth app are expired.

-Please note: An Office365 account with Site Collection Administrator of root site collection permissions is required for Online App registration.
+Please note: An Office365 account with at least a Cloud Application Administrator permission is required for Online App registration.

 4. Set the ‘App domain’ field to the IIS site host domain name.

-Next, it is required to change the old client ID/secret values in the configuration files for the new ones generated during app registration.
+Next, changing the old client ID/secret values in the configuration files for the new ones generated during app registration is required.

 1. Open the configuration files: